mochi-hpc/mochi-margo/README.md

 # Margo

-Margo provides Argobots-aware wrappers to common Mercury library functions.
+Margo provides Argobots-aware bindings to the Mercury RPC library.

-It simplifies service development by expressing Mercury operations as conventional blocking functions so that the caller does not need to manage progress loops or callback functions.
+Mercury (https://mercury-hpc.github.io/) is a remote procedure call library optimized for use in HPC environments.
+Its native API presents a callback-oriented interface to manage asynchronous operation.
+Argobots (https://www.argobots.org/) is a user-level threading package.

+Margo combines Mercury and Argobots to simplify development of distributed services.
+Mercury operations are presented as conventional blocking operations, and RPC handlers are presented as sequential threads.
+This configuration enables high degree of concurrency while hiding the complexity associated with asynchronous communication progress and callback management.

 Internally, Margo suspends callers after issuing a Mercury operation, and automatically resumes them when the operation completes.
 This allows